pongpon-tienthong/sr-education/README.md

 Write a program that outputs all possibilities to put the operators '+', '-', or nothing between the numbers 1,2,...,9 (in this order) such that the result is 100.
 For example 1 + 2 + 3 - 4 + 5 + 6 + 78 + 9 = 100.

 ### Solution to Question 4:
+I choose to this problem using a recursive pattern to make all the problem less complicated.
+I categorized into 3 cases: "+", "-", and "concatenate numbers", and created a function which recursively runs correspondingly to the cases.

 #### MakingAHundred class
 ```java